I Overinflated My Tires – Is My Safety at Risk?

 Avoid Tire Mishaps with the Experts at Telle Tire

 Keeping your vehicle safe on the road and ensuring your tires wear at the rate they should can be as simple as ensuring you keep the proper tire PSI and understanding how to take air out of a tire should the need arise.
 Trust the pros at Telle Tire to ensure your tires are inflated to the right PSI, whether you visit us for repairs, routine maintenance, or new tire installation.
-Contact us today with any of your tire or automotive questions, and visit a location near you.
+Reach out with any of your tire or automotive questions, and visit a location near you.